unyt-org/uix/README.md

 ## Contributing

+We welcome every contribution!<br>
-Please take a look at the [Development Guidelines](./DEVELOP.md) to contribute.
+Please take a look at the [development guidelines](./DEVELOP.md) and the unyt.org [contribution guidlines](https://github.com/unyt-org/.github-private/blob/main/CONTRIBUTING.md).

 ## Connect with us